SuyaWu/CS247-Project/README.md

 ## Notebooks
 ### Note: all the file paths are in local (i.e: train_path=pd.read_csv("./data/train.csv"), please create a local folder for data to store the CSVs if you would like to run the code.
-Also, unzip the embedding zip files from kaggle and put the unzipped folder in the data folder as well.(so data contains all the CSVs and a folder called embeddings) This is similar to the way we run our code in Google Colab in shared drive.
+Also, unzip the embedding zip files from kaggle and put the unzipped folder in the data folder as well.(so data folder contains all the CSVs and a folder called embeddings) This is similar to the way we run our code in Google Colab in shared drive.
 logistic_regression.ipynb: The notebook for running logisitic regression

 CNN.ipynb:  The notebook for training/testing on CNN model performance